 8. Make Fondue

 Fondue restaurants are classic date-night restaurants.
 Maybe it’s the fact that you have to share your food, or maybe it’s because it’s so damn delicious, but either way, there’s something incredibly romantic about fondue.
 Lucky for parents who can’t find a sitter, fondue is actually pretty easy to make at home.
 Get yourself a fondue pot for a date-night you’ll want to have over and over again, or just make the recipe over the stove.
-Cut up veggies, meats, and bread to dip in a cheese fondue, and cut up fruits, cakes, and cookies (a sleeve from the kids’ Oreos count!) to dip in a chocolate fondue — easiest fancy date night, ever!
+Cut up veggies, meats, and bread to dip in a cheese fondue, and cut up fruits, cakes, and cookies (a sleeve from the kids’ Oreos count!) to dip in a chocolate fondue—easiest fancy date night, ever!

-9. Movie Marathon
+9. Have a Movie Marathon

 10. Create a “Theme Night”